plone/guillotina/docs/source/developer/security.md

 Locally can be defined:

 * A user/group has a permission in this object but not children
-* A user/group has a permission in this object and it's children
+* A user/group has a permission in this object and its children
-* A user/group has is forbidden permission in this object and its children
+* A user/group is forbidden permission in this object and its children

-* A user/group has a role on this object but not it's children
+* A user/group has a role on this object but not its children
-* A user/group has a role on this object and it's children
+* A user/group has a role on this object and its children
-* A user/group has is forbidden a role on this object and its children
+* A user/group is forbidden a role on this object and its children

 * A role has a permission on this object and its children
 * A role has a permission on this object and its children
-* A role has is forbidden permission in this object and its children
+* A role is forbidden permission in this object and its children

 Globally: